-WHEREAS, CHA examined the MBE/WBE Program for locally-funded contracts and determined the City's utilization of MBE/WBE firms during fiscal years 2013 through 2018, the availability of these firms as a percentage of all firms in the City's geographic and industry market areas by funding source, and any disparities between the City's utilization of MBE/WBE firms and MBE/WBE firm availability for City contracts; and, and evaluated qualitative data about the experiences of MBE/WBE firms in obtaining City contracts and associated subcontracts; and,

-WHEREAS, CHA further analyzed disparities in the Austin Metropolitan Area and the wider Texas economy, where contracting affirmative action is rarely practiced, to evaluate whether barriers continue to impede opportunities for minorities and women when remedial intervention is not imposed, and gathered
+WHEREAS, CHA examined the MBE/WBE Program for locally-funded contracts.
+CHA determined the City's utilization of MBE/WBE firms during fiscal years 2013 through 2018; the availability of these firms as a percentage of all firms in the City's geographic and industry market areas by funding source; and any disparities between the City's utilization of MBE/WBE firms and MBE/WBE firm availability for City contacts.
+CHA further analyzed disparities in the Austin Metropolitan Area and the wider Texas economy, where contracting affirmative action is rarely practiced, to evaluate whether barriers continue to impede opportunities for minorities and women when remedial intervention is not imposed.
+Qualitative data about the experiences of MBE/WBE firms in obtaining City contracts and associated subcontracts was gathered and evaluated along with national best practices; and,

-WHEREAS, Disparity Study results reveal the City's MBE/WBE Program has proven successful, with a weighted availability of MBE firms - 8.0% and WBE firms - 6.5% and a disparity ratio showing the following utilization: 118.0% - Blacks, 122.1% - Hispanics, 142.5% - Asian, 119.5% - MBE firms, and 104.4% - White Women, with a significant disparity for Native Americans of 20.0%; and,

-WHEREAS, despite the City's success, disparities still exist in the marketplace, with qualitative evidence identifying key issues such as systemic racial exclusion, discriminatory attitudes, negative perceptions of competence, gender bias, hostile work environments, exclusion from industry networks, access to contract opportunities, financial barriers to contract opportunities, and barriers to equal contract terms; and
+WHEREAS, Disparity Study results reveal the City's MBE/WBE Program has proven successful, with a weighted availability of MBE firms - 8.0% and WBE firms - 6.5%.
+The disparity ratio showed the following utilization: 118.0% - Blacks, 122.1% - Hispanics, 142.5% - Asian, 119.5% - MBE firms, and 104.4% - White Women, with a significant disparity for Native Americans of 20.0%.
+Despite the City's success, disparities still exist in the marketplace, with qualitative evidence identifying key issues such as systemic racial exclusion, discriminatory attitudes, negative perceptions of competence, gender bias, hostile work environments, exclusion from industry networks, access to contract opportunities, financial barriers to contract opportunities, and barriers to equal contract terms; and

-WHEREAS, the Disparity Study recommends the City further pursue raceneutral measures as opposed to race-conscious measures, develop an annual procurement forecast, centralize the Program's data collection and reporting of the B2Gnow system, enhance strategies on professional services contracting processes, use the Disparity Study availability data to assist in setting MBE/WBE contract goals, implement a comprehensive supportive services program, and adopt a mentor-protégé program; and
+WHEREAS, the Disparity Study recommends the City to further pursue race-neutral measures as opposed to race-conscious measures, develop an annual procurement forecast, centralize the Program's data collection and reporting of the B2Gnow system, enhance strategies on professional services contracting processes, use the Disparity Study availability data to assist in setting MBE/WBE contract goals, implement a comprehensive supportive services program, and adopt a mentor-protégé program; and

-WHEREAS, the Disparity Study was provided to Council and the public, and briefings of the study and its findings were provided to the MBE/WBE and Small Business Enterprise Procurement Program Advisory Committee, Hispanic/Latino Quality of Life Resource Advisory Commission, African American Resource Advisory Commission, LGBTQ Quality of Life Advisory

-Commission, Construction Advisory Committee, Asian American Quality of Life Advisory Commission, Inclusive Procurement Working Group, Minority Trade Associations, and Council, for review and consideration, and public input regarding soundness of methodology, accuracy of data, and reasonableness of factual findings and recommendations: and
+WHEREAS, the Disparity Study was provided to Council and the public, and briefings of the study and its findings provided to the MBE/WBE and Small Business Enterprise Procurement Program Advisory Committee, Hispanic/Latino Quality of Life Resource Advisory Commission, African American Resource Advisory Commission, the LGBTQ Quality of Life Advisory Commission, Construction Advisory Committee, Asian American Quality of Life Advisory Commission, the Inclusive Procurement Working Group, Minority Trade Associations, and Council, for review and consideration, and providing multiple opportunities for public input regarding soundness of methodology, accuracy of data, and reasonableness of factual findings and recommendations: and